saijag/HelloSwift/README.md

-#Pre-work - Tipsy Calculator
+#Tipsy Calculator

 Tipsy Calculator is a tip calculator application for iOS.

-Submitted by: Sai Jagtap

-Time spent: 6 hours spent in total

-## User Stories
+## Current features:

-The following **required** functionality is complete:

-* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [x] Settings page to change the default tip percentage.
+* Settings page to change the default tip percentage.

-The following **optional** features are implemented:
-* [x] Splitting the bill
+* Splitting the bill

 **Video Walkthrough<br />**
 <img src='http://i.imgur.com/JYJ7eX6.gif' width='' alt='Video Walkthrough'/>
 GIF created with [LiceCap](http://www.cockos.com/licecap/).

-## Notes

-Got an error with NSObject in my pervious attempt which couldn't be resolved.
-Had to start afresh with my work.

 ## License